-Through several strategies and age-appropriate materials, teachers create opportunities for children to work on play, communication, problem-solving, and turn-taking while enhancing their emotional ability to cope with the excitement and struggles of making new friends.
+Through several strategies and age-appropriate materials, teachers create opportunities in our special needs playgroup for children to work on play, communication, problem-solving, and turn-taking while enhancing their emotional ability to cope with the excitement and struggles of making new friends.
 Children acquire skills in the following areas:

 - Imaginary play

 - Emotional awareness

 - Being a member of a community